babyfish-ct/kimmer/doc/kimmer-sql/out-of-scope.md

 Now, all functions are queries, insert/update/delete are not discussed in the documentation and examples.

-This function will definitely be available in the future.
+This feature will definitely be available in the future.
 In fact, the GraphQL framework I will develop based on kimmer-sql needs a very powerful and intelligent modification function.

 ## 3. TransactionManager